 ASE medium/heavy truck certification is recommended but not required.
+If you cannot find team members to meet the above requirements, consult with your ASE Education Foundation field manager.

 In addition to the ETL, the Initial Accreditation evaluation team has three team members.
 If the program is manufacturer-specific (e.g., ASEP, ASSET, T-TEN, etc.) it is recommended that the team members be from dealers associated with that manufacturer.
 If the program is generic, it is recommended the team members be from a mixture of dealer and aftermarket repair facilities.